 East Point Lighthouse

-2017 marked the 150th Anniversary of Confederation here in Canada.
-The East Point Lighthouse also has the distinction of being “Canada’s Confederation Lighthouse” having been the only Lighthouse in Canada that was built in 1867 and still operates today.
+East Point Lighthouse has the distinction of being “Canada’s Confederation Lighthouse” as it was built in 1867 and is the only Lighthouse that is still operating today.

 East Point Lighthouse Facts